Two blue and yellow Ferryboat

 Course pen, late afternoon, before cricket

-practise, I can see all the way to the next city.
+practise, I can see to the nearest city.

-on the far flat pages to the horizon?
+on the far, flat page to the horizon.

 Closer in, a dinghy bobs and swivels,